ludlows/PESQ/README.md

 ```

-# example for narrow band and wide band
+# Example for narrow band and wide band

 ```python
 from scipy.io import wavfile